Efficient and Accurate Graph Classification with Hyperdimensional Computing on FPGA: Accelerator Design

 \subsubsection{\textbf{Kernel Similarity Engine (KSE)}}

-The Kernel Similarity Engine (KSE) computes hop-level landmark similarities by multiplying the query histogram $\mathbf{h}^{(t)}$ with the precomputed landmark histograms $\mathbf{H}^{(t)}$, producing $\mathbf{v}^{(t)} = \mathbf{H}^{(t)} \mathbf{h}^{(t)}$.
+The KSE computes hop-level landmark similarities by multiplying the query histogram $\mathbf{h}^{(t)}$ with the precomputed landmark histograms $\mathbf{H}^{(t)}$, producing $\mathbf{v}^{(t)} = \mathbf{H}^{(t)} \mathbf{h}^{(t)}$.
 This operation is realized using a sparse matrix–vector (SpMV) unit, as $\mathbf{H}^{(t)}$ is stored in CSR format and exhibits significant sparsity.
 Rows of $\mathbf{H}^{(t)}$ are distributed across PEs, and static load balancing (Section \ref{subsec:static-lb}) ensures uniform work assignment.
-The resulting vector $\mathbf{v}^{(t)}$ is accumulated into the global kernel similarity buffer $\mathbf{C}$, which aggregates contributions across all hops.
+The resulting vector $\mathbf{v}^{(t)}$ is accumulated into the global kernel similarity buffer $\mathbf{C}$ across all hops.